pingu342/bhp/README.md

 ### ICMP sniffer

-* Dispalay raw ip packet.
+* Display raw ip packet.

 	*For example, following command captures the ICMP packets reached 192.168.0.14.*
 	*Note that icmp packet sent from 192.168.0.14 would not be captured.*